anzusystems/common-admin/docs/editor/nodes/embed-related/index.md

 # embedRelated

 ## Features
-- User can insert internal articles from CMS using filterable dialog to item
+- user can insert internal articles from CMS using filterable dialog to item
-- User can insert external url for item and specify title fot his item
+- user can insert external url for item and specify title fot his item
-- User can override title
+- user can override title

 ## Note
 - model supports mixing both types but for now only one item can be inserted at once